 We will demonstrate using aggregated CRC cases across Texas’s top four MSAs.
 The msa data from CDC Wonder already has the necessary format (column names and contents), but these data are dis-aggregated by MSA.
 So for this analysis, we first group the data by year and race, and then combine cases across MSAs.

-The following code chunk aggregates the data using the dplyr package:
+The following code chunk aggregates the data by year and race-ethnicity:

-The following code provides a glimpse of the aggregated data (Table 2):
+The following code provides a glimpse of the aggregated data:

 kable(booktabs = TRUE,